sailpoint-oss/golang-sdk/api_certification_campaigns_v1/docs/Models/Campaigntemplate.md

 ### NewCampaigntemplate

-`func NewCampaigntemplate(name string, description string, created time.Time, modified NullableTime, campaign Campaign2, ) *Campaigntemplate`
+`func NewCampaigntemplate(name string, description string, created SailPointTime, modified NullableTime, campaign Campaign2, ) *Campaigntemplate`

 NewCampaigntemplate instantiates a new Campaigntemplate object This constructor will assign default values to properties that have it defined,